India on a Shoestring

 Arrive in Delhi at any time.
 There are no planned activities, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
 In the evening you will meet Chief Experience Officer (CEO) and your fellow group members to go over the details of your trip.
 Check the notice board to see what time and where the group meeting will be held.
 At the meeting your CEO will ask to sight your travel insurance, After your meeting you may head out for an optional group dinner.
 Our hotel is located in the commercial centre of Karol Bagh, about 10 minutes Metro ride from the city centre and 20 minutes from Old Delhi.

-Dive into the heart of India’s capital city and explore both Old and New Delhi.
-Walk through Chandni Chowk, one of India’s oldest and busiest markets, or explore the history of the Sikh religion at the important Gurduwara, (Sikh place of worship), Gurdwara SisGanj.
+Enjoy a city tour by local streetkids, a Planeterra-supported project.
+It is estimated that 400,000 children live and work on the streets of Delhi.
+In most cases, their families are too poor to provide for them, they have run away from abusive home environments or they are orphans.
+Planeterra’s New Delhi Streetkids Project supports over 5,000 of these street children through strategically placed contact points, shelters and a health post set up by a local partner organization.
+These youth centers provide clothing, food, healthcare, education, counseling, recreational activities, job skills training and job placements.
+Through Planeterra’s partnership with Salaam Baalak Trust, scholarships are made available to young people who once lived and worked on the streets of Delhi.
+By funding vocational training in trade schools and universities, and making job-placements based on each child’s individual interest, we can help break the cycle of poverty and give these youth the opportunity to create a brighter future.
+Many of these adolescents have been fully-trained as tour guides and lead exciting tours through the enchanting inner city streets of Paharganj, the New Delhi railway station, and The Old City.
+This tour is a unique way for travelers to engage in these children’s lives and the guiding provides an opportunity for them to improve their communication and speaking skills.
+Afterwards, an orientation walk takes you through Chandni Chowk, one of India’s oldest and busiest markets, or explore the history of the Sikh religion at the important Gurduwara, (Sikh place of worship), Gurdwara SisGanj.
 Stop for photos at the colourful spice market or visit the Victorian Connaught Place, one of the most prominent architectural remnants of British rule.
-The day is free to wander on your own, take a cycle rickshaw trip or visit the Gandhi museum, built on the site of his assassination, to learn more about one of India’s most famous sons.
+The afternoon is free to wander on your own, take a cycle rickshaw trip or visit the Gandhi museum, built on the site of his assassination, to learn more about one of India’s most famous sons.
 Other options include the ruins of Qutb Minar and Purana Qila, a crafts museum and the Indira Gandhi Museum or perhaps you would like to get a bird's eye view of Delhi’s from the Minaret of the famous Jama Masjid.
 The Masjid-i-Jahan Numa, commonly known as the Jama Masjid (Great Mosque) of Delhi is the principal mosque of Old Delhi in India.
 Masjid-i-Jahan Numa means "mosque commanding a view of the world, " whereas the name Jama Masjid is a reference to the weekly congregation observed on Friday (the yaum al-jum`a) at the mosque.
 Commissioned by the Mughal Emperor Shah Jahan and completed in the year 1656 AD, the Jarna Masjid is the best-known and largest mosque in India; its courtyard can hold up to twenty-five thousand worshippers.
 The mosque houses several relics in a niche in the north gate, including a priceless copy of the Qur'an written on deer skin.
 The Sikh holy site of Gurdwara SisGanj stands at the site where the ninth Sikh Guru, Guru Tegh Bahadur, was beheaded in 1675 on the orders of the Mughal emperor Aurangzeb for refusing to accept Islam.
 Before his body could be quartered and exposed to public view, it was stolen under cover of darkness by one of his disciples, Lakhi Shah Vanjara, who then burnt his house to cremate the Guru's body.
 The severed head (Sis) of Guru Tegh Bahadur was recovered by Bhai Jaita, another disciple of the Guru, and cremated by the Guru's son, Gobind Rai, later to become Guru Gobind Singh, the tenth and last Sikh Guru.
 The giant circle of New Delhi’s Connaught Place, sitting at the centre of any map of Delhi, radiates with roads like spokes from a wheel.
 The circle’s obviously Victorian architecture was modeled after the Royal Crescent in Bath, England.
-In the afternoon of Day 2 transfer to the train station for overnight sleeper train to Bikaner.
-Approx travel time: Overnight Train ride 14 hours.
+Late in the evening of Day 2 transfer to the train station for overnight sleeper train to Bikaner.
+Approx travel time: Overnight Train ride 8 hours.

 Arrive into Jaisalmer around midday (although remember, this is Indian Time!), with the last leg of the journey travelling through the stark landscape of the Thar Desert.
 Transfer to our hotel and then the balance of the day is free to rest after the long journey or explore the city at your leisure.
 Jaisalmer, known as The Golden City, stands on a ridge of yellowish sandstone, in the heart of the Thar Desert.
 Crowned by a fort containing the palace and several ornate Jain temples, Jaisalmer was positioned strategically and was a halting point along a traditional trade route traversed by the camel caravans of Indian and Asian merchants.
 The route linked India to Central Asia, Egypt, Arabia, Persia, Africa and the West.
 The fortified city is best explored on your own.
 Just wander through the lanes of the walled city and the town inside the fort.
 Houses, temples, Havelis, each reflect a very characteristic very different from other regions of the state.
 Do not forget to watch the setting sun's reflection on the fort from any of the vantage points.
 Our accommodation here is next to the walled city.
 Rooms are double or twin-share with air-conditioning and ensuite bathroom.
 Approx travel time: By train 5 hours 30 minutes.
 It is a local day train which cuts accross the desert landscape so be prepared for lots of dust!